Russian diplomat’s accreditation revoked by Foreign Office

 A Russian diplomat has had their accreditation revoked by the UK in a tit-for-tat move after Moscow expelled a British official last year.

-Russian ambassador to the UK Andrey Kelin was summoned to the Foreign Office to be informed of the move by the Government.
+Russian ambassador to the UK Andrei Kelin was summoned to the Foreign Office to be informed of the move by the Government.

 A Foreign Office spokesman said: “We have summoned the Russian ambassador for a meeting with a senior British official to revoke the accreditation of a Russian diplomat.